 Ulrich Gregor, born in 1934 in Hamburg, studied Publishing, Roman Languages and Film Studies in Hamburg, Paris and Berlin.
 He taught at the FU Berlin, the dffb and at the Akademie of the Arts Berlin.
 In 1963 he co-founded the “Friends of the German Film Archive” (now: Arsenal – Institute for Film and Video Art).
 He is the founder and was the head of the International Forum of New Cinema (1971–2000) and – together with Moritz de Hadeln – the director of the Berlin International Film Festival (1981–2000).

 Martin Grennberger is a writer and film programmer.
-Since 2012, he works as a film critic and editor of the Walden film magazine in Stockholm, Sweden, publishing two double-issues a year.
-As a programmer he has developed a variety of notable programs on Peter Nestler, Jean-Marie Straub & Danièle Huillet, Margaret Tait, Ute Aurand, Mary Helena Clark, Nicolas Rey and Paul Sharits.
-In February 2018 he was invited to present a selection of Swedish avant-garde films at Light Industry in New York.
+Since 2012, he works as a film critic and co-editor of the Walden film magazine in Stockholm, Sweden, publishing two double-issues a year.
+As a programmer he has co-developed a variety of notable programs on Peter Nestler, Jean-Marie Straub & Danièle Huillet, Margaret Tait, Ute Aurand, Mary Helena Clark, (all with Stefan Ramstedt), and Paul Sharits (with Daniel A. Swarthnas).
+In February 2018 he was invited to present a selection of Swedish avant-garde films at Light Industry in New York."

 Harun Farocki Institut: In 1976, the filmmaker and writer Harun Farocki (1944– 2014) envisioned an institution that “we can also organize“ as “an assembly of working people, not from an abstract understanding but from the contact points of their work.“ The Harun Farocki Institut (HaFI), founded in September 2015 as a non-profit organisation, seeks to realise Farocki’s proposal in the shape of a platform for researching his visual and discursive practice and supporting new projects that engage with the past, present and the future of image cultures.